OXID-eSales/wave-theme/README.md

 ## General Information

-*Wave* is a theme for all OXID eShop editions.
+*Wave* is a responsive theme for all OXID eShop editions.